apache/wicket/wicket/README.txt

 Building using maven (2):
  - mvn package
-     creates wicket-1.2.jar in target/ subdirectory.
+     creates wicket-x.y.z.jar in target/ subdirectory.
  - mvn install
-     creates wicket-1.2.jar in target/ subdirectory and installs the file into your local repository for use in other projects.
+     creates wicket-x.y.z.jar in target/ subdirectory and installs the file into your local repository for use in other projects.

 Migrating from 1.1